neyocloud/MIcroservice-Deployment/README.md

 CI/CD with GitHub Actions: Deploying a Docker Compose App on AWS EC2

+🧠 What You’ll Learn

+1) What are micro-services?

+2) How to deploy a micro-service app using Docker (Docker Compose) locally

+3) Automating the deployment process to an EC2 instance using CI/CD with GitHub Actions

 # Project Goals

 Containerize a multi‑service web app (Vote → Redis → Worker → Postgres → Result).